ppy/osu-wiki/news/2025/2025-08-21-osumania-4k-world-cup-2025-qualifiers-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/12028216">mashu</a></p>

 Going from the mindset of a player to a playtester was quite a learning experience.
-As a player, it was more about maximizing scores, staying consistent, and taking note of strong and weak points on our matchups to know where my skillset would best complement my team's play.
+As a player, it was more about maximizing scores, staying consistent, and taking note of strong and weak points on our matchups to know where my skill set would best complement my team's play.
 When I became involved in the process of playtesting, I'd learn that there were aspects of this role that were not very apparent to me beforehand.
 Coming from a player background, it quickly became one of the biggest hurdles I'd face.

 Starting out in this role, just looking at a handful of maps really showed me just how different pooling can be from what I initially expected.
 It was less about how well and consistently you could perform on these maps, but more about how said map feels in the context of the tournament.
 Did the difficulty feel right?
 Does the map fit into its respective slot in its category well?
 Does it contrast well with other maps in the same category?
 These were questions we'd have to answer for each single pick that was ran through the team.
 Despite the challenges, I still found it very enjoyable to be involved in alongside the rest of the team to help bring tournaments like these to life!